signorinacali/NDI-Vape-Calc/INSTRUCTIONS.md

 ## Tips

-1. Always verify your calculations before mixing—double-check inputs and results.
+1. Always verify your calculations before mixing (double-check inputs and results).
 2. Store your homemade e-liquid properly (cool, dark place).
-3. Shake well before use and let it steep for best flavor (e.g., 1-2 weeks for complex mixes).
+3. Shake well before use and let it steep for best flavor if needed (e.g., 1-2 weeks for complex mixes / reffer to the flavor's label).
 4. Keep all ingredients away from children and pets.
 5. When using multiple flavors, start with lower percentages (e.g., 5-15% total) and adjust to taste in future batches.
-6. For flavor names: They're optional but helpful for tracking—leave blank to default to "Flavor 1", etc.
+6. Flavor names are optional but helpful for tracking.
+Leave blank to default for "Flavor 1", "Flavor 2" etc.
 7. The tool works offline and is mobile-friendly; test on your device for best results.

 ## Safety Notes